CDN Status Codes Report

 - The chart shows the number of requests with different error codes for the selected period.

-- Http error report table shows the list of CDN resources together with their amount of error requests.
+- The HTTP Error Report (4XX & 5XX) table shows the list of CDN resources together with their amount of error requests.

 OnApp applies the global setting for HTTP error code caching as follows: